-In its most common sense, innovation is the creation and introduction of new, redesigned, or substantially improveds, services or processes.
+In its most common sense, innovation is the creation and introduction of new, redesigned, or substantially improveds, processes or Systems.

 It can be understood as:

 - the System the practice takes place in.